O'Nan moonshine and arithmetic: The Relevant Modular Forms

 of level $4o(g)$ is a mock modular form with the correct principal part at infinity and vanishes at all other cusps by \Cref{FE}.
 If $o(g)$ is even, then we know from \Cref{lemKloost} that this function is in the plus space.
 If on the other hand, $o(g)$ is odd, then we use the projection operator $|\operatorname{pr}$ to map it into the plus space, which by \Cref{lemplus} introduces an additional pole of order $\frac 14$ at the cusp $\frac{1}{o(g)}$.
-This establishes the existence of a function satisfying properties (a) and (b) in \Cref{thm:class} (1).
+This establishes the existence of a function